AdobeDocs/experience-manager-cloud-service.en/help/move-to-cloud-service/cloud-acceleration-manager/using-cam/readiness-phase.md

 1. Review and explore the Best Practices Analysis dashboard in CAM.

-   * Clicking on each card will open its associated tab
+   * Click on each card to open its associated tab
-   * All report tabs (including filtering) can be bookmarked for sharing or future retrieval
+   * You can bookmark all report tabs (including filtering) for sharing or future retrieval
-   * View the details of each report finding via the detail icon
+   * Use the details icon to view the details of each report finding
-   * Uploading a new report will reset all the assessments
+   * Uploading a new report resets all the assessments

 ## Using Planning and Setup {#planning-setup}